 The weight of these wheels is quite a bit lighter than lower-priced competition listed above, and you'll really notice the difference when you hold them.
 The freehub on this road bike wheelset is compatible with Shimano cassettes, so you'll have a wide variety to choose from, including 8, 9 and 10 speed cassettes.

 They also happen to be exceptionally eye-catching, if that makes a difference to you.
 It certainly does to me.

 Before You Buy a New Bike, Consider New Wheels

 If you're dissatisfied with your current ride, you should definitely look into upgrading your wheels before you go to the trouble of purchasing a new bicycle altogether.
-It's amazing how much a new wheelset can improve your enjoyment of your bicycle, and it's by far a more affordable route.
+It's amazing how much a new wheelset can improve your enjoyment of your bicycle; it's by far a more affordable route.

 When something becomes unsatisfactory, I urge you to take it to your local bike shop and get new parts, or do the research, find out what you need and order it in.
 Not only will you save money, but you'll get a lot more enjoyment out of cycling.
-It's a very 'Zen' sort of thing!
+Thanks for reading!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Do you ride a road bicycle?
 What kind of wheels do you have?

 I'm riding on 700c Alexrims RP15F.

 But looking for something better.